clinical-genomics-uppsala/marple_rd_tc/docs/steps.md

 | LB | sample_type |

 ### Bam splitting
 The bam files are split into chromosome files for faster performance in downstream analysis.
-Split files are used by markduplicates and SNV/INDEL calling.
+Split files are used by markduplicates.
 Splitting is performed by **[samtools view](http://www.htslib.org/doc/samtools-view.html)** v1.15.

 ### Mark duplicates
 Flagging duplicated reads are performed on individual chromosome bam files by **[picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates)** v2.25.4.